Recommended Reading for Developers

 You can read sample sections of the book online if you're still on the fence.
 I recently used the chapter on strings to illustrate the use of Markov chains in generating synthetic data to fill an empty database with – a performance estimation technique covered in "Back of the Envelope".

 This book reminds me a lot of Programming Pearls, but it's actually better, because it's less focused on code.
 Instead of worrying about code, the authors boiled down all the practical approaches that they've found to work in the real world into this one book.
 Not all of these things are technically programming.
 For example, asking yourself "why am I doing this?
 Is this even worth doing at all?" isn't thinking outside the box; it's something you should incorporate into your daily routine to keep yourself – and your co-workers – sane.
 And that's what makes Pragmatic Programmer such a great book.

 If you'd like to know a little more about the book, I created a HTML version of the pullout reference card included inside, which provides a nice overview of the contents.

 Jakob Neilsen is well known for his usability site, and his career as a usability expert extends back to 1989 when his first book was published.
 Designing Web Usability is of course a full-on web usability primer, so it's a bit different than the GUI-oriented Cooper books.

 Information is beautiful.
 And so is a well-designed GUI.

-You don't need to own all three books in the series unless you're a completist (or a masochist, I suppose), but the first two are essential.
+You don't need to own all four books in the series unless you're a completist (or a masochist, I suppose), but the first two are essential.